exposit/discordifpy/README.md

 0. (optional but recommended) Consider using the instructions for [slackifpy](https://github.com/exposit/slackifpy) as a guide.
 I haven't tested this with a VM but it should work fine.

 1. Download and extract the discordifpy zip.
-NOTE: The folder structure is pretty arbitrary and easily changed, but I suggest leaving it for now and changing it if you intend to after you've got a sample game up and running.
+NOTE: The folder structure is arbitrary and easily changed, but I suggest leaving it for now and changing it if you intend to after you've got a sample game up and running.

 2. Verify that you have Python.
 You need Python 3.
 Install discord.py on the system where you will be running discordif.py.
 You may need to install pip.